Ethereum (ETH) Price Prediction For 2023: The $5,000 Level is the Next Target

 The sentiment in the cryptocurrency market has been one of the main factors affecting the Ethereum prices in the last few years.
 Ethereum has appreciated when the market has been bullish, and vice-versa.
 This has earned Ethereum the title of “average indicator” for the crypto market.
 The market sentiment in itself has been decided by the investor appetite on one hand, and the crackdown on cryptocurrencies during 2021 on the other, so while Ethereum hasn’t been directly affected by the war on cryptos, the deteriorating market sentiment at various times has been weighing on the ETH price too.
 High gas fees are a moderate factor in Ethereum’s price action, but the London Hard-Fork is trying to tackle that problem, so let’s see how successful this update will be when it comes to attracting more long-term projects.

 Ethereum Price Prediction for the Next 5 Years

-The increasing uncertainty for investors, or anyone who has spare cash for that matter, has led to a higher demand for cryptocurrencies, which in turn has increased the use of the decentralized finance (DeFi) system.
-In fact, the DeFi transactions have absolutely surged during this time.
-In January this year, the total value locked (TVL) in DeFi exceeded $ 20 billion for the first time ever.
-This means that there is more than $20 billion worth of capital deployed in various DeFi protocols in the system.
+The crypto market has gone mainstream now, and the demand for cryptocurrencies has increased, which in turn has caused the decentralized finance (DeFi) system to explode in 2021.
+Global politics are trying to make it difficult for cryptocurrencies, but the global uncertainty has made the decentralized finance market grow at an enormous speed nonetheless.
+In fact, DeFi transactions have absolutely surged during the past year.
+In January this year, the total value locked (TVL) in DeFi exceeded $78 billion for the first time ever by August.
+This means that there is more than $78 billion worth of capital deployed in various DeFi protocols in the system.
 This surge is due to the fact that DeFi is not subject to central banks and other intermediary institutions.